odemolliens/react-native-logging-tools/REFERENCE_API.md

 To be able to send error to firebase crashlytics each time when you will call our `recordError`, you need to add `createCrashlyticsLogger` to our `init` function's `errorReporters` array.

-Please refer to `createCrashlyticsLogger` to know how to init it
+:information_source: Please refer to `createCrashlyticsLogger` to know how to init it

 #### Firebase analytics